 You will need different socks for hiking, city exploring and even sleeping (it is always better to be prepared if you feel cold at night; you never know).

-3 pair of panties
+3 pair of undies

 They should be of easy to dry material.
-Enough said.

 1 or 2 bra

 The best option is to take one for more sporty explorations like hiking and one (more elegant) for the usual city walks and travel between places.
-If you want to reduce the volume of your luggage (despite a bra doesn’t take that much space!) you can always one bra that is appropriate for both occasions.
+If you want to reduce the volume of your luggage (despite a bra doesn’t take that much space!) you can always have one bra that is appropriate for both occasions.

 1 tank top/camisole